Iranian studies: Germany

 Germany historically has one of the more prolific places for research and writings about Iran, outside of Iran itself.
 Iranian studies (German: Iranistik) in German-speaking countries goes as far back as 1654 AD and the publication of Golestan Saadi with translation by Adam Olearius.
 Classical Iranology in German began in the early nineteenth century with the research and writings of Georg Friedrich Grotefend.

 Iran studies programs in Germany are at Freie Universität Berlin and the Georg-August-Universität Göttingen.

 France

 The emergence of comparative Indo-European linguistics and the translation of the Avesta happened in the late eighteenth century, by French scholar Abraham Hyacinthe Anquetil-Duperron.

-Iranian studies programs in France are at Sorbonne Nouvelle University Paris 3, and the French National Centre for Scientific Research.
+Iranian studies programs in France are at the Institut National des Langues et Civilisations Orientales (Inalco), Université Sorbonne Nouvelle, École pratique des hautes études (EPHE-PSL), Université de Strasbourg, and the French National Centre for Scientific Research.

 Sweden

 The earliest recorded Swedish visitors to Iran were in the 17th century, with Bengt Bengtsson Oxenstierna (1591–1643) and Nils Matsson Kiöping (c.
 1621–1680).
 However a Swedish gold coin from 1700s was found in an Iranian bazaar, which may indicate earlier contact between the cultures.
 Early Swedish scholars of Iranian studies included Nathan Söderblom (1866–1931), Henrik Samuel Nyberg (1889–1974), Geo Widengren (1907–1996), Stig Wikander (1908–1984), and Sven Hartman (1917–1988).
 Among contemporary Swedish Iranologists are Bo Utas (b.
 1938), Carina Jahani (b.
 1959), and Ashk Dahlén (b.
 1972).